jonkatz2/jonkatz2.github.io/assets/blog/blogposts/dynamicIconsShiny/2017-08-09-Dynamic-Icons-In-Shiny.md

   ignoreInit=TRUE
 )
 ```
+The message is straighforward; first, we send the id of the HTML object we want to locate, and second we send a logical message of whether anything is checked.

-Now we need to write the `togglecaret` message handler and place it at `www/js/togglecaret.js` within the app directory.
+Now we write the `togglecaret` message handler and place it at `www/js/togglecaret.js` within the app directory.
 Here's what it looks like:

 ```
 Shiny.addCustomMessageHandler("togglecaret",